Flopped image: Use in art

 Cultural considerations come into play — a picture of a person eating with their left hand may be flopped for publication in a Muslim publication, due to the strong taboo against eating with the left hand in Muslim society.
 Similarly, Vincent van Gogh took the trouble to etch some of his originals in mirror-reversed form so that when printed, people in the image would appear, correctly, as right-handed.

 An example of flopping is the use of Joseph Edward Southall's painting Fishermen and Boat as part of the art associated with Kate Bush's album Aerial.
 The picture is flopped, and the name "AERIAL" added to the boat.

 In moviemaking

 Flopped images are common movie bloopers, usually called "flipped images" contrary to the technical usage of that term.
 Flopped images are common because they can be used to correct continuity errors between shots and are hard to see without extensive examination.
 Examples of these can be found on several movie blooper sites.

-In James Cameron's "Titanic" movie, only one side of the ship was built, and the boarding scenes at Southampton Pier which required the other side of the ship were shot flopped.
+In the production of the James Cameron film Titanic, only one side of the ship was built, and the boarding scenes at Southampton Pier which required the other side of the ship were shot flopped.
 Costumes, signage and hairstyles were all reversed left-to-right on set so that the footage could be mirrored afterwards.
 Kate Winslet recalls being amused to see "sailors with 'ENIL RATS ETIHW' written across their hats" on set.